 Arrange the muffins close together ready for glazing.
-This is just a preference.
+This is just a personal work preference.

 Dip each muffin into the orange glaze.
-I dip the bottom first then flip it with my fork and let the top soak up some glaze as well!
-If you aren't sure how much orange glaze you like, you may want to try dipping just the muffin top first.
+I dip the bottom first then flip it with my fork and let the top soak up some glaze as well.

 Hold muffin over the bowl for a moment to allow any excess glaze to drain before placing the muffin back onto the wax paper.